-Then I got serious and horsetraded some stuff I no longer used for a couple of used seakayaks, a 14-foot Perception Corona and a big, sleek 17-foot Aquaterra Sea Lion.
-Neither of these boats are made anymore (Perception now makes the similar Tribute), but they are both seaworthy, beautiful, and great performers.
+Then I got serious and horsetraded some stuff I no longer used for a couple of used sea kayaks.
+Neither of these boats are made anymore but they were both seaworthy, beautiful, and great performers.
 And, best of all, they let me paddle whenever I feel like it, on the ocean in Maine, around Cape Cod, and even on some of the lakes and bigger rivers in New England.

 Which created a problem . . .